 The winner receives £6,000 and a career changing opportunity: an all expenses paid, three month stage at a three star Michelin restaurant anywhere in the world, as well as many unique prizes all related to food and hospitality.

 How old do you need to be to enter the Roux Scholarship?

-Two whole gilthead sea bream (Daurade Royale), weighing anywhere between 600g - 800g each (maximum 1kg) and one variety of mollusc of your liking (shellfish with a hard non edible shell); together served plated with two ‘simple’ or ‘composed’ garnishes/accompaniments.
-One must include green globe artichokes and the other to be a garnish/accompaniment of your choice.
+One short saddle of hogget, weighing between 1.8kg and 2.2kg (bone-in, breast removed, without kidneys) and using four hogget kidneys(whole, suet removed); together served plated with two ‘simple’ or ‘composed’ garnishes/accompaniments.
+One of them must include potato rösti and the other to be a garnish/accompaniment of your choice.
 One of these can be served separately if preferred.
 A sauce must accompany the dish.

 The Roux Scholarship rules:

 • Two and a half hours’ cooking time is allocated at the regional final for cooking the dish, as the recipe originally submitted and a dessert to serve four people made from a ‘mystery box’ of ingredients given on the day.

 • Competitors are not allowed to use or bring any pre-prepared stock or sauce whatsoever for the fish, vegetable or garnish/accompaniment dishes and none will be provided.

 • Chefs must provide their recipe with a full and accurate list of quantities and cost of all ingredients used, omitting the gilthead sea bream.
 The cost of the Gilthead sea bream will be £12.00 per kg.
 The full total costing of the dish, without the gilthead sea bream, should not exceed £13.00 per portion.